Flickdm/tianocore-wiki.github.io/Testing-SMM-with-QEMU,-KVM-and-libvirt.md

+# Testing SMM with QEMU, KVM, and libvirt

 This article describes an example setup for testing the edk2 SMM driver stack as it is built into OVMF, on QEMU/KVM, managed by libvirt.
 The setup uses hardware virtualization (KVM) and requires a Linux host machine.